Foxy (FOXY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Foxy Historical Price

-According to the latest data gathered on Foxy live price page, the current price of Foxy is 0.00253037USD.
-The circulating supply of Foxy(FOXY) is 4.00B FOXY , giving it a market capitalization of $10.12M.
+According to the latest data gathered on Foxy live price page, the current price of Foxy is 0.00288033USD.
+The circulating supply of Foxy(FOXY) is 4.00B FOXY , giving it a market capitalization of $11.52M.

 The Foxy Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FOXY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.